Debbie Kruger

 - Top -

 In my early days listening to 2SM, the 9am-midday shift was occupied by Bob Rogers, a radio veteran who had notched up many firsts on Australian radio (including being the first DJ to play "Pub With No Beer" in 1957).
-This was Bob Rogers' second time at the station, having been one of the original Good Guys in 1963-64.
+This was Bob Rogers' second time at the station, having been one of the original Good Guys in the early to mid 1960s, and having famously toured with the Beatles for 2SM in 1964.

-Bob Rogers' talkback program on 2SM was great listening, and there were a few days in early 1976 when I was glad to be sick at home from school so that I could listen to Rogers followed by Bob Maumill and George Moore in the noon-3pm shift.
+Bob Rogers' talkback program on 2SM was great listening (even though Bob has admitted he hated that period back at 2SM, feeling like a fish out of water).
+There were a few days in early 1976 when I was glad to be sick at home from school so that I could listen to Rogers followed by Bob Maumill and George Moore in the noon-3pm shift.

 But mornings on 2SM really made their mark when Bob Rogers departed, Mike Gibson arrived, and the Gibson and Moore show began midway through 1976.